 Each choice of thermal fluid system fuels has distinct advantages and disadvantages.

 Gas Fired Systems

 Since it burns efficiently, natural gas produces fewer harmful emissions.
-Gas operated heating systems also take less energy to run compared to the heat they produce, making them operationally efficient.
-However, natural gas prices can fluctuate widely, which sometimes results in a cost disadvantage.
+Gas-operated heating systems also take less energy to run compared to the heat they produce, making them operationally efficient.
+However, natural gas prices can fluctuate widely, resulting in a cost disadvantage.

 Electric systems can be used where natural gas is unavailable and may be cheaper to operate in areas with low cost electricity.
 They also convert almost all of the input energy directly to heat for the process.

 Electric thermal fluid heaters are an efficient and cost-effective way to heat thermal fluids.
 They use electricity to generate heat, which is then transferred to the thermal fluid.
 This type of heater is 100% efficient, meaning all the energy used to generate heat is transferred to the thermal fluid.
 Electric thermal fluid heaters are also safer than other types of heaters, as they do not use combustion to generate heat.

 A high-efficiency hot oil heating system design typically does not need an operator on-site, even though it can reach much higher temperatures than water.
 The disadvantage is performance and cost across the different temperature ranges.